Environment Setup

 make template-new-app

-Write down the IPA_ADMIN_PASSWORD and IPA_DM_PASSWORD displayed on the terminal; we will need it later.
+Take note of the IPA_ADMIN_PASSWORD and IPA_DM_PASSWORD values displayed in the terminal; they will be required later.

-Open the FreeIPA administration console to verify that the access and credentials are working properly.
+Open the FreeIPA administration console to verify that access and credentials are functioning correctly.

 freeIPAconsole